kyma-incubator/hack-showcase/docs/github-connector/examples/demoscenario.md

 ## Overview

-This purpose of this guide is to show example usage of GitHub Connector, which allows you to to handle GitHub events.
-With its help, you will create a lamda in Kyma, which reacts to new issues created in the connected repository with a short message accessible in lambda's logs.
+The purpose of this guide is to show an example usage of the GitHub Connector, which allows you to to handle GitHub Events.
+Use it to create a lamda in Kyma, which reacts to new issues created in the connected repository with a short message accessible in lambda's logs.

 ## Prerequisites